Skip to main content

 This Policy prohibits discrimination on the basis of “protected classes.”
 Retaliation against any individual who files a complaint or participates in an investigation under this Policy is strictly prohibited.
 University programs, activities and facilities are available to all without regard to specific “protected classes” which include: race, color, sex, gender identity or expression, sexual orientation, marital status, age, national origin, political affiliation, physical or mental disability, religion, protected veteran status, genetic information, or any other legally protected class.

-Discrimination is unequal treatment based on a legally protected status that is serious enough to unreasonably interfere with or limit an individual’s ability to participate in or benefit from a University program or activity, or that otherwise negatively affects a term or condition of the individual’s employment or education.
+Discrimination is unequal treatment based on a legally protected status that is sufficiently serious to unreasonably interfere with or limit an individual’s opportunity to participate in or benefit from a University program or activity, or that otherwise adversely affects a term or condition of the individual’s employment or education.

 This policy applies to students, faculty, staff, visitors, trainees, volunteers, applicants, vendors and contractors.